shantaram3013/mkproj/README.md

 - `html5` - An HTML5 static site.
 - `node` - Uses `npm init` to initialise your project.
 - `py` - A Python project.
+- `ts_web` - A webapp that uses TypeScript and esbuild.
 - `webapp` - An HTML5/CSS/JS webapp.

 ### Usage: